 From the start of this process, a core group of PEG staff and community members have worked to learn and apply for the FCC LPFM process.
 Known as the LPFM Core Group (aka the Red Tape Committee), these people were:

 - Scott Campitelli, Executive Director at RETN

 - Bill Simmons, Director of Media Services at VCAM

 - Llu Mulvaney-Stanak, Chair of LPFM Core Group, former VCAM Development and Outreach Manager.

 Once we reached the “timeshare” status, we started gathering a growing group of community members to assist with fleshing out the station mission, vision, and governance process.

 During 2015 we built a network of over 200 local Vermonters who became donors, supporters, and more.
 A dedicated group of about a dozen community leaders and RETN & VCAM & CH17 staff worked on a variety of committees all year to establish a WBTV-LP education committee, do community outreach, create policies and procedures around programming and governance, and secure the funding needed from RETN and VCAM to fund the tech build out.

-In 2016, we began construction on the studio space, recruited nearly 50 local programmers for our first schedule and are on pace to launch online first, then on the air, by the end of summer 2016!
+In 2016, we began construction on the studio space, recruited nearly 50 local programmers for our first schedule.
+We launched online streaming in early 2017, and hope to have terrestrial radio service available at 99.3FM by mid-September 2017.

 Sign up for the WBTV-LP newsletter (side bar) to stay in the loop with what is next.